 For the entire duration of the preventive measures, the instruction given to our Public Safety patrols is one of tolerance.
 However, reserved spaces for people with reduced mobility still need to be respected and parking in front of a fire hydrant remains prohibited.

-Public transportation: modified schedules, construction sites postponed
+Public transportation: modified schedules, construction work to resume